Of Course You Don't Intend to Kill Puppies. But Hypothetically Speaking....

 Cancelled flights are not all that unusual in Minnesota during the winter, but Sun Country's strategy for dealing with it was.
 They simply refunded the passengers' remaining airfare and told them to find their own way home.
 The (now former) customers were not offered any meals or lodging, nor any assistance in finding another way home.

-Nor did Sun Country offer to book those passengers on another Sun Country flight: as the airline patiently explained to passengers and the media, those were the last Sun Country flights from Los Cabos and Mazatlan for the season and the airplanes were needed elsewhere.
+Nor did Sun Country offer to book those passengers on another Sun Country flight: as the airline explained to passengers and the media, those were the last Sun Country flights from Los Cabos and Mazatlan for the season and the airplanes were needed elsewhere.
 And because there were no more flights, there were no Sun Country representatives on the ground to help passengers, either.

-This highlights the huge gap between what companies are legally or contractually required to do, and what their customers expect them to do.
+There's a huge gap between what companies are legally or contractually required to do, and what their customers expect them to do.
 Short of war or bankruptcy, no passenger expects that their airline will just leave them sitting in an airport in Mexico with no money, no ticket home, and no assistance.
 But Sun Country wrote its contract so it could do exactly this, and I'm sure that every other airline does exactly the same thing.